matthew-engi/SyncTween/README.md

 - This project was inspired by [TweenService2](https://github.com/Steadyon/TweenServiceV2), although not built onto it.

 ---

-**SyncTween** is a tweening library designed to facilitate server-to-client animations, with several features that go beyond traditional tweening modules.

 ## Advantages 👍
 1. **Lower Server Load**